citadelict/devops-project/Ansible Refactoring & Static Assignments (Imports and Roles)- 104/project.md

                    sudo systemctl restart jenkins

    7. Run your build again, this time , it should save artifacts to the server diectory

-# Blockers  2.